top of page

 3. Beitske of Hogebeintum

 The remains of Beitske were found during excavations of the terp of the village of Hogebeintum, in the north of the province of Friesland.
 Beitske is not named after the successful Frisian racing driver Beitske Visser.
 No, her name is a reference to the wooden tree-coffin she was found in.
 Sorry twice, Beitske Visser!
 The Fries Museum in the town of Leeuwarden simply did a poll, and the name Beitske was the most popular one.
 Also, in 2015 Maja d’Hollosy reconstructed her face in a very beautiful way (see image below).
 "All nice to know, but what has all this to do with this topic?" you might think.
-The following two things of Beitske are of need to know for the still burning question of this post.
+The following two things of Beitske are of need to know for the still burning question of this blog post.

 Beitske